 “We appreciate Dr. Falcone’s long service to the Darien Public Schools and the work he has done with the Special Education Parent Advisory Committee,” they said.
 “We will continue to focus our work on moving forward as a community.”

-Problems with the special education program surfaced after the district hired Deirdre Osypuk to run the special ed program last school year.
-Soon after her hire, a number of respected special ed professionals left the district, including the schools’ top speech and language pathologist, Julie Bookbinder, and Nicole Querzé, an autism inclusion specialist.
+Problems surfaced after the district hired Deirdre Osypuk to run its special education program last school year.
+Soon after her hire, a number of respected special education professionals left the district, including the schools’ top speech and language pathologist, Julie Bookbinder, and Nicole Querzé, an autism inclusion specialist.

 To address growing concern, parents Kit Savage and Molly Van Wagenen started SPEDucated Parents last fall to help other parents navigate the complex web of special education processes.
 The group sent Freedom of Information requests to Falcone, which went unfulfilled, according to emails examined by The Darien Times.
 Falcone later apologized for the omission, saying it was an “oversight.”
 Parents then went to the Board of Ed, but claim their concerns were also not addressed by their elected officials.